Lzhikai/SIBOOR-Voron-Trident/Trident BOM.md

-# SIBOOR-Voron 0.2 Bom list
+# SIBOOR-Voron Trident Bom list
 ### This list only for reference.
 ### Under special situations, parts will updated to same level and quality products.
 ### If there has any changes, will update immediately here.